 Despite the bullishness of Kehinde and the international investors who have backed Jumia, the company faces a range of obstacles on the road to becoming the singular, indispensable African online retailer its founders want it to be.

-One is the question of its ability to make good on its guarantee to deliver high-quality, well-priced products within set timeframes to any location within its metastasizing distribution areas.
+One is the question of its ability to make good on its guarantee to deliver high-quality, well-priced products within set timeframes to any location within its metastasizing distribution area.

 Ife, a Lagos businesswoman who asked to be referred to only by her first name, said that her limited experiences with Jumia have not quite lived up to its promises.

 But Ife said the company’s impressive costumer service team -- Kehinde said Jumia employs 85 customer service agents -- resolved her issue “quickly and efficiently” and that she will definitely use the site again, as she chalked the snafus up to “growing pains” and said she was satisfied overall.
-She also said most of her friends have nothing but good things to say about Jumia.
+She added that most of her friends have nothing but good things to say about Jumia.

 Kehinde acknowledges that other hindrances lie ahead, not least of which are the complications inherent in trying to fulfill Jumia’s promise of delivering any item to any place in Nigeria within five days, and other similar pledges in other nations served by the online marketplace.